cloudfoundation-community/cloudfoundation.org/docs/maturity-model/tenant-management/modular-landing-zones.md

   <CtaButton class="btn-primary" url="https://www.meshcloud.io/2020/06/08/cloud-landing-zone-lifecycle-explained/">Learn more</CtaButton>
 </CallToAction>

-## Proven patterns for building Modular Landing Zones
+## Proven Patterns for Building Modular Landing Zones

-### Split up existing Monolithic Landing Zones
+### Split up Existing Monolithic Landing Zones

 You do not have to start form scratch, if you already have an existing Monolithic Landing Zone (see [Monolithic Landing Zone](/maturity-model/tenant-management/monolithic-landing-zone.md)).
 When splitting up existing Landing Zones, a general guideline is: Policies and security settings go into the Landing Zone baseline.
 Infrastructure that requires workload (e.g. [Managed Key Vault](/maturity-model/service-ecosystem/managed-key-vault.md), [Virtual Network Service](/maturity-model/service-ecosystem/virtual-network-service.md)) goes into modules.